0somesh/AI-Escrow/Readme.md

 ## How It Works

 1. **Escrow Initiation**:
-   - The Payer initiates the escrow by creating a contract and depositing the funds.
+   - The Payer initiates the escrow by creating a contract and depositing funds.
    - An Arbiter (typically a legal body) is assigned to the escrow during contract creation.

 2. **Dispute Mechanism**: